GDGAlgiers/Devfest22Challenges/Mobile/UI challenge/README.md

 * Notice that you are not allowed to use any third party package to develop the screens.

 ## Assets:
-the are available via this link
+the are available in the assets folder